open-cogsci/osdoc/content/pages/manual/eyetracking/eyelogic.md

 - <https://www.eyelogic.de/>

-The EyeLogic OpenSesame-plugin is included in the official release of OpenSesame, versions from 3.3.10.
+The EyeLogic PyGaze-plugin is included in the official release of OpenSesame, versions from 3.3.10.

 ## Installation